Fact sheet developed by The Come to the Table Project: People of Faith Relieving Hunger and Supporting Local Agriculture in NC

 NC Community Garden Partners: www.nccgp.org

-NC Cooperative Extension Gardening Resources: http://nccommunitygarden.ncsu.edu/resources.html
+NC Cooperative Extension Gardening Resources: https://nccommunitygarden.ncsu.edu/resources.html

 National Gardening Association: www.garden.org

-MO Cooperative Extension Community Gardening Toolkit: http://extension.missouri.edu/explorepdf/miscpubs/mp0906.pdf
+MO Cooperative Extension Community Gardening Toolkit: https://extension.missouri.edu/explorepdf/miscpubs/mp0906.pdf